dstprm/laf/docs/PDF_GENERATION_FEATURE.md

 ## Overview

 Users can now generate and download PDF versions of their valuation reports directly from the report page.
-This feature converts the entire HTML report into a professional PDF document.
+This feature converts the entire HTML report into a professional PDF document with:
+- Company logo at the top
+- Proper padding and spacing
+- All report sections and visualizations
+- Professional disclaimer
+- Promotional footer with link to ValuPro

 ## Implementation